 Each student learns in an environment that is physically and emotionally safe for students and adults.
 The small class sizes at St. Clare allow teachers to truly get to know their students and to cultivate their self-confidence, self-worth, and self-esteem.

 Each student is actively engaged in learning and is connected to the school and broader community.
-Students’ social development is cultivated and strengthened through daily teachings, role modeling and mentoring,
+Students’ social development is encouraged and strengthened through daily teachings, role modeling and mentoring.